Can Rabbits Eat Pumpkin?

 Risk Of Overfeeding Pumpkins For Rabbits

-There is some bad side of pumpkins in overfeeding them.
+There is some bad side to pumpkins in overfeeding them.
 We must take all the precautions before feeding rabbits.

 Pumpkin contains good nutrition.
 But it also contains starch and sugar.
 Overfeeding them can increase the sugar level and it may lead to an increase of bacteria in the belly of rabbits.
 Rabbits have a simple digestive system.
 They can’t digest heavy loads of starchy foods.
 Overloading the rabbit’s belly with starchy foods can lead to serious digestive discomfort for rabbits.